 Property Attributes Notes ExternalID Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the end-user.
 Note • Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 FirstName Alpha-numeric text (maximum 128 characters).
 May be null.
 The first name of the end-user.
 InventoryAgent Alpha-numeric text (maximum 64 characters).
 May be null.
 The name of the person or tool that performed the last inventory.
 For imported spreadsheets, you may wish to include the name of the person preparing the data, in case there is subsequent follow-up required.
 IsBlacklisted Boolean (0 or 1).
 Default: 0.
 This is populated by the import process and does not need to be provided by the source connections.
 The field is set to True if the end-user matches a record from the UserNameBlacklist table, meaning the account should not be included in compliance calculations.
 LastName Alpha-numeric text (maximum 128 characters).
 May be null.
 The last name or surname of the end-user.
+MapUsingEmailAddress Boolean (0 or 1).
+Default: 0.
+Indicates whether or not the user's email address should be used to try and map it to an existing ComplianceUser record.
 SAMAccountName Alpha-numeric text (maximum 64 characters).
 May be null.
 The SAM account name of the end-user.
 UserName Alpha-numeric text (maximum 64 characters).
 May be null.
 The account name of the end-user.